Ama-Pura's FAQ (Frequently Asked Question)

 5. Can a therapist already prescribe Anukan® massages?

 The sex therapists lack an offer, which in addition to the conversation also includes the body and the immediate experience.
 Here it would be useful to include an accompanying massage in the therapy.
 Unfortunately, the health insurance funds are not yet prepared to finance such offers, as there is also a lack of sufficient study work in this field.
 So far, there is only one successful example of cooperation (and reimbursement) of an advanced clinic in which a patient found a new form of sexuality after a trauma.

-But the Institute of Body Sex Therapy AnuKan® (IKST) will be launched in spring 2018 by Katrin Laux and Ph.D.
+But the Institute of Body Sex Therapy AnuKan® (IKST) was launched at 8th July 2018 by Katrin Laux and Ph.D.
 Frank Pietzcker.
 Main tasks are the elaboration and development of such a therapy with the same name, its propagation and the implementation of various training modules.
-Further tasks of the institute will be settled for relevant education and knowledge transfer (see www.anukan.de).
+Further tasks of the institute will be settled for relevant education and knowledge transfer (see institut-anukan.de).